vanheeringen-lab/ANANSE/docs/examples.md

 ### Prepare code and dataset
 * Activate the environment before you use ANANSE
 ```
-$ conda activate ananse
+conda activate ananse
 ```

-* Install the `ANANSE` version in the paper
+* Install the `ANANSE` version used in the paper
 ```
 conda uninstall ananse
 pip install git+https://github.com/vanheeringen-lab/ANANSE.git@d8dbdd2e405558334566386b747867c401f45870